missionpinball/mpf-docs/tutorial/15_scoring.rst

 from it.

 Player variables exist and are tracked even if they're not displayed anywhere.
 So if you run your game now and start flipping, the potato value will change.
-Again, player variables are stored on a per-player basis, so if you start add additional players to the game, they'll each have their own copies of their own player variables.
+Again, player variables are stored on a per-player basis, so if you start adding additional players to the game, they'll each have their own copies of their own player variables.
 Also the player variables are destroyed when the game ends.
 (It is possible to save certain variables from game-to-game, but we'll discuss those later, as those are not player variables.)